The Transition of Influencer Marketing

 Follow the attention.

 This is why we created Voices, our weekly newsletter.
-It’s our way to share how modern influencers and brands operate.
+It’s our way of sharing how modern influencers and brands operate.
 Straight from the source.

 Audiences are evolving.